 Growing up, I had a friend whose mother would save whatever he refused to eat at one meal and serve it to him for the next.
 I don’t know about you, but I doubt I would recall my childhood very fondly if I’d routinely had the same bowl of soggy cereal set before me for several meals running.
 I’m so grateful my mother chose a different tack.

 Anytime I was reluctant to eat something she served, she’d encourage me to try “just one bite.”
 Who knows?
-Maybe I’d find that I liked it.
+Maybe someday I’d discover that I liked it.

-She hoped that, given enough one-bite samplings, I’d eventually develop a taste for the new dish, but in the meantime, she didn’t make me eat it.
+She hoped that, given enough one-bite attempts, I’d eventually develop a taste for the new dish, but in the meantime, she didn’t force things.
+In fact, she didn’t even insist I swallow those single bite samplings.
+I was allowed to spit it out if I found my taste for a particular dish still hadn’t changed.
 There were plenty of other options on the table.
 And if nothing there appealed to my appetite, there would be another meal served a few hours later.
 No grazing on junk food in the interim.

 Although I don’t think my mom and dad ever compiled a list of hard-and-fast rules regarding mealtimes, they adhered to some guiding principles, which my husband and I have tried to follow in raising our own children.
 These may be summed up as follows:

 How We Handle Picky Eaters:

 Junk food is high in calories and low on nutrition — and the companies that sell it have done extensive research to make it as addictive as possible.
 Any efforts to train your children to eat whole, healthful foods will fall flat if you stock your pantry with high fat, high sugar, high salt alternatives and allow them to graze between meals.